MicrosoftDocs/visualstudio-docs/docs/vsto/configuring-a-computer-to-develop-office-solutions.md

 |.NET Framework|- The .NET Framework 4 or later.|
 |Microsoft Office|<ul><li>Any suite edition of Office including Office Professional Plus for Office 365.</li><li>Any of the following standalone applications:<br /><br /> <ul><li>Excel</li><li>InfoPath (Office 2013 and Office 2010 only)</li><li>Outlook</li><li>PowerPoint</li><li>Project</li><li>Visio</li><li>Word</li></ul></li></ul><br /> Visual Basic for Applications (VBA) must be installed as part of Office. **Important:** Click-to-Run versions of Office 2010 applications are not supported.|

-For detailed installation steps, see [How to: Configure a cmputer to develop Office solutions](../vsto/how-to-configure-a-computer-to-develop-office-solutions.md).
+For detailed installation steps, see [How to: Configure a computer to develop Office solutions](../vsto/how-to-configure-a-computer-to-develop-office-solutions.md).

 ## If project templates don't appear or they don't work in Visual Studio